urbit/docs/docs/programming/system/subscriptions.md

 coming over this duct.
 If your bone and wire are the same as when you subscribed, then the cancellation will happen correctly.

-The only state we need for `:sink` is a loobean to tell whether we're already subscribed to `:source`.
-We use `available=?`, where `?` is the sign of type boolean (similar to `*`, `@`) (which defaults to true).
+The only state we need for `:sink` is a boolean to indicate whether we're already subscribed to `:source`.
+We use `available/?`, where `?` is the sign of type boolean (similar to `*`, `@`) (which defaults to true).

 In `++poke-noun` we check our input to see both if it's `%on` and